rantsandruse/rantsandruse.github.io/_posts/2021-02-20-pytorch-in-ten-days-day1.markdown

 ---
 layout: post
-title:  "Pytorch with NLP in ten days: Day 1 - How to train an LSTM tagger"
+title:  "Pytorch with NLP in five days: Day 1 - How to train an LSTM tagger"
 subtitle: "And the relationship between NLL Loss, cross entropy loss and softmax..."
 date:   2021-02-20 11:17:18 -0800
 categories: pytorch in ten days